 Despite their simplicity, the dzogchen teachings are easy for our habitually grasping mind to misconstrue.
 Therefore, in order to study dzogchen, we must also study the relative world of perceptions, thoughts and emotions, and understand how they are all illusory.
 Only then can we rest in our absolute nature, which contains infinite wisdom, love and power to benefit beings.
 If we meditate diligently on this nature, we can attain complete enlightenment within a few lifetimes, or even in this life.

 Dzigar Kongtrul Rinpoche, a holder of the Dzogchen lineage, received these teachings from his root teacher, Kyabje Dilgo Khyentse Rinpoche, as well as from Tulku Urgyen Rinpoche and Nyoshul Khen Rinpoche -- all of whom are part of an unbroken chain of dzogchen masters going back to Samantabhadra, the primordial Buddha.
 Rinpoche began the Dzogchen Seminars at Pema Osel in 2007, and with each passing year delves deeper, leading participants closer and closer to a full understanding of the innermost essence of their minds.

-The Dzogchen Seminar includes four formal teaching sessions, questions and answers with Kongtrul Rinpoche, periods of meditation, and discussion groups led by senior students.
-This year's program is all-inclusive; registration includes a locally prepared vegetarian lunch.
-To receive an early-bird discount, please register by October 5.
+The Dzogchen Seminar is a public program that includes four formal teaching sessions, questions and answers with Kongtrul Rinpoche, periods of meditation, and discussion groups led by senior students.
+Registration includes a locally prepared vegetarian lunch.
+To receive an early-bird discount, please register by August 14.

 -- Dzigar Kongtrul Rinpoche